arturcarvalho/tutorial-1/README.md

 6. Create a cell to load the data and take care of loading/empty/failure/success states
 7. Add the cell to the page

-This will become a standard lifecycle of new features as you build a Hammer app.
+This will become a standard lifecycle of new features as you build a Redwood app.

 So far, other than a little HTML, we haven't had to do much by hand.
 And we especially didn't have to write a bunch of plumbing just to move data from one place to another.
 Makes web development a little more enjoyable, don't you think?

-## Side Quest: How Hammer Works with Data
+## Side Quest: How Redwood Works with Data

 (Investigation into how the GraphQL SDL files map to services, auto-generation of resolvers, etc)